 David feels uncomfortable when Constantino expresses negative emotions, even when they aren’t directed toward him.
 Constantino, however, can take an almost academic approach to his feelings.
 Negative emotions don’t faze him because he’s able to detach from them, talking about himself almost as if he were an outside observer.

 David is also self-conscious about feeling down.
-One of his Love Languages is words of affirmation.
 He wants to do well and be successful.
 He likes to remain positive and hopeful, and he never wants others to know when he’s upset.
 He’s sensitive to anger because he equates it to having done something wrong—that he has failed somehow.
 When Constantino expresses anger, David gets flooded and shuts down.

 The other part of the problem is that, usually, by the time Constantino comes to David about how he’s feeling, he’s already been processing things on his own for a while.
 We can be sitting peacefully, watching Netflix, when Constantino suddenly drops a bomb about something that has been bothering him for weeks.
 And then he expects David to go with him on a stroll down the deepest recesses of his psyche.